AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 Additionally, you can also use the :code:`addDeltaVarEqualCon` method to constrain changes in variables from the :code:`"First"` to :code:`"Last"` phase regions to a specified value.
-This could for example be used to enforce a fixed duration for the phase, by supply the index for time (:code:`"6"` in this case).
+This could, for example, be used to enforce a fixed duration for the phase by supplying the index for time (:code:`"6"` in this case).
 However, constraining the delta time is so common that we also provide the :code:`addDeltaTimeEqualCon` method to do just that.

 .. code-block:: python